Gary Scott (cricketer)

-Gary Michael Scott (born 21 July 1984 in Sunderland, Tyne and Wear) is an English cricketer.
+Gary Michael Scott (born 21 July 1984 in Sunderland) is an English cricketer.
 A right-handed upper-order batsman, Scott is the youngest ever first-class player for Durham, debuting in 2001 aged 17 years and 19 days.

 Scott made 16 first-class appearances in 2005 and 2006 but in Durham's successful 2007 and 2008 seasons he failed to play a single first team game and was subsequently released.